Here’s a list of our current tutors and the main instruments they teach;

 Iain Fraser is a Fiddler and Fiddle Teacher.
 His teaching includes group workshops. helping people young and old to pursue their musical dreams, as well as making music a fun social experience available to all.
 Between 1990-1995 he took on and developed the Glasgow Fiddle Workshop from a small group meeting in his house to a broad range of classes operating in central Glasgow.
 He was principal fiddle teacher in the Scottish Music department of the Royal Conservatoire of Scotland between 1995-2005 before being appointed Head of Instrumental Music for the Scottish Borders Education Authority until 2011.
 He’s taught at many summer music camps – The Sunshine Coast School, Rocky Mountain Fiddle School, Swananoa Gathering, Valley of the Moon, Lusaka International School and Southern Hemisphere Scottish Fiddle School amongst many others.
 Iain has been our fiddle tutor and music director for the last 7 years and is very passionate about offering high quality tuition in a fun relaxed environment.
-Iain leads the Merlin Academy Summer School every year as well as our open Stage performances and concerts at the Abbotsford House.
+Iain leads the Merlin Academy Summer School every year and runs our Fortnightly Fiddle Club.

 Kathy Stewart-Kennedy – Voice: Melrose